Mariam-uz-Zamani: Khusrau's affair

-As an Entrepreneur
+As an entrepreneur

-Mariam-uz-Zamani was greatly interested in trade and commerce and was the earliest recorded woman who consistently engaged in inland and overseas trade.
+Mariam-uz-Zamani was greatly interested in trade and commerce and is the earliest recorded woman who consistently engaged in inland and overseas trade.
+Mariam-uz-Zamani, a successful businesswoman and merchant, had, in the larger arena, helped chart the role of Mughal women in the newly expanding business of foreign trade.
+Among all the woman traders of the Mughal empire, namely Nur Jahan and Jahanana Begum, she is regarded as the most prodigious of them all.
 During the reigns of Akbar and Jahangir, she built ships that carried pilgrims to and from the Islamic holy city Mecca, ran an extensive trade of silk and several spices to international borders, and oversaw the trade with Gulf countries and nations.
-In the words of Findly, she had, in the larger arena, helped chart the role of Mughal women in the newly expanding business of foreign trade.
-Akbar took significant note of Mariam-uz-Zamani's activities of interest and invested time and money in her trading endeavours and had long discussions with the empress about her business endeavours.
-She was the only wife of Akbar authorized for international trade.
+Akbar took a significant interest in Mariam-uz-Zamani's business and invested time and money in her trading endeavours.
+He often had long discussions about her business with her.

-She would often travel to various cities of her empire and seaports to manage her trade business.
-As early as about 1595, in a story recorded by the Portuguese traveller Benedict Goes, when Mariam-uz-Zamani was travelling from a certain place for her business exigency, she was robbed of all her personal possessions and was left without the ordinary necessities of life.
-Jesuit Benedict Goes hearing this assisted her before prince Salim could reach her.
-When this news was delivered to Akbar's court, Akbar and his court attendants in astonishment praised and thanked Benedict for his services to the queen as the assistance she sought from her countrymen was delivered to her by a stranger.
-Salim who was at a distance of eight days from his mother came in haste to meet his mother and meeting Benedict he embraced him and ordered full repayment of the advances he lent to the queen.
-When Mariam-uz-Zamani reached Akbar's court safely, several people arrived there to welcome her and presented her with many gifts.

 Regarded as a woman who built the first large sea-faring ships of the Mughals at Lahore, she was the owner and patron of the largest ships named Rahīmī and afterward Ganj-i-Sawai.
-No other noblewoman on record seems to have been as adventurous a trader as the Queen Mariam-uz-Zamani, however, and no trader's ship (especially the Rahimi) seems to have gotten into as much trouble as hers.
+No other noblewoman on record seems to have been as adventurous a trader as the Queen Mariam-uz-Zamani, however, and no trader's ship (especially the Rahimi) seems to have got into as much trouble as hers.
 Nur Jahan and Jahanara Begum carried on the legacy of Mariam-uz-Zamani by engaging in overseas trade and commerce.